includes exclusive content and coins for ‘Fortnite’

 In Xataka México Selección we publish the best offers in technology, video games, collectibles and other categories that are discounted in different online stores in Mexico.
 Product price and availability are subject to change without notice.

 Some of the links in this post may belong to an affiliate program.
-None of the mentioned articles have been proposed neither by the brands nor by the stores, their introduction being a unique decision of the editorial team.
+None of the items mentioned have been proposed by either the brands or the stores, their introduction being a sole decision of the editorial team.